Colonnade encircling the Saint Peter Basilica in Rome, with its 3 lines of columns and statues of saints and apostles put on top of each statue

 Clean your bedroom!

 To form a negative informal imperative, place non before the verb.
-When using the noi and voi forms, the imperative verb itself is the same as in an affirmative command:
+When using the noi and voi forms, the imperative verb itself is the same as in an command:

 Non disturbiamo i vicini!